tinytelly/cdk-rest-api-with-mutual-tls/README.md

 1) set up turbo + pnpm for repo
 2) use projen to create stack for API
 3) create github workflow to build on commits.
+4) create a github workspace file with pnpm etc installed.